coreinfrastructure/best-practices-badge/doc/other.md

 *   <a name="security_review"></a>
     The project MUST have performed a security review within the last 5 years.
-    (N/A allowed).
+    This review MUST consider the security requirements and security boundary.
     <sup>[<a href="#security_review">security_review</a>]</sup>

     *Details*:
-    This can be by the project members and/or an independent evaluation.
+    This MAY be done by the project members and/or an independent evaluation.
-    This evaluation MAY be supported by static and dynamic analysis tools, but there also must be human review to identify problems (paricularly in design) that tools cannot detect.
+    This evaluation MAY be supported by static and dynamic analysis tools, but there also must be human review to identify problems (particularly in design) that tools cannot detect.
-    Projects that do not have any results that have security implications may select N/A.

     *Rationale*:
     Security review is important, because security problems often come from